davidmoten/xjc-maven-plugin/README.md

 The development of this plugin was motivated by [problems](https://github.com/mojohaus/jaxb2-maven-plugin/issues/43) with the *jaxb2-maven-plugin* with Java 9+.
 My company's codebase used *jaxb2-maven-plugin* in ~10 locations (always the `xjc` goal) and we wanted to move to OpenJDK 11+ given the EOL (unpaid) for Oracle Java 8 in January 2019.

 Status: *deployed to Maven Central*

-NOTE: This plugin has been migrated to more generic [jax-maven-plugin](https://github.com/davidmoten/jax-maven-plugin)

 ## Features
 * Supports Java 8, 9, 10, 11+, gener:ates code from DTD or XSD